gordielachance/baskerculte/readme.txt

 Version 1.10 (2014-07-31)
 -------------------------
-- Fixed so that plugins can add post thumbnail sizes when Baskerculte is active
+- Fixed so that plugins can add post thumbnail sizes when Gordo is active

 Version 1.09 (2014-07-19)
 -------------------------